datocms/old-website/src/docs/03_content-delivery-api/08_filtering.md

 }
 ```

-You can also combine AND and OR logical expressions.
+You can also combine _AND-like_ and `OR` logical expressions.
 For example, the following
 query will return all the point of interest located in New York that either have
 a rating greater than 4 or are a restaurant: